codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-onelogin.md

     * **Auto Sync users and teams to Codefresh**: Supported for Google/GSuite SAML integration.
 Select to automatically sync user accounts in to your Codefresh account.
 Optionally, define the time interval at which to sync, in hours, from 1 to 24.
 If you don't specify an interval, the sync interval is every 12 hours.
 1. Click **Add**.
   The SAML integration for OneLogin is added and appears in the list of SSOs.
-1. In the Single Sign-On page, click the **Edit** icon for the OneLogin SAML integration.
+1. In the Single Sign-On page, click the **Edit** icon for the OneLogin SAML integration you created.
 1. Copy the **Assertion URL** (client ID) that was automatically generated when you added the integration.
 1. Continue with [Step 3: Configure SSO settings for Codefresh in OneLogin](#configure-sso-settings-for-codefresh-in-onelogin).